emresertoz/PeriodSuite/README.md

 ## Installation

 Two parts are needed to compute periods.
 One part, provided here, has everything except for the numerical integrator.
-The second part, the inegrator, has to be obtained from Marc Mezarrabbo's webpage.
+The second part, the numerical integrator, requires the installation of the developmental branch of the `ore_algebra` package, which we explain below.

 #### Remarks: